Direct Party and Representative Voting (DPR)

 It is speculation to guess at changes in voter behaviour that will result from the introduction of DPR voting.
 However it seems reasonable to draw some conclusions.

-Firstly every party vote will make a difference, and voters can vote for their party even when there is no local candidate, so higher turnouts might be expected.
+Firstly every party vote will make a difference to the result of the election, and voters can vote for their party even when there is no local candidate, so higher election turnouts might be expected.

-In DPR Voting every vote makes a difference to the result regardless of where it is cast because each vote affects the value of the total vote of each party.
+In DPR Voting every party vote makes a difference to the result regardless of where it is cast because each vote affects the value of the total vote of each party.

 It is the total value of the votes cast for the different parties that determines the number of parliamentary votes for each party and therefore which party or parties can form the Government, or which bills are passed.